-- ➤ Hieraaetus fasciatus3 (the unique species of eagle that continues to nest in Cyprus)

-- > Thirteen species of raptors passing over in large numbers during their migration

-- ('bottleneck' migration site)
+- o Aquila fasciata (the unique species of eagle that continues to nest in Cyprus) - o Thirteen species of raptors passing over in large numbers during their migration ('bottleneck' migration site) - ° Merops apiaster - o Coracias garrulus

-- > Falco peregrinus^{1,3}

-- \triangleright Sylvia melanothorax^{1,3} (endemic species)

-- Merops apiaster1

-- ► Coracias garrulus^{1,3}

 The wider region of the Peninsula is very important for the birds of the island, particularly for the migratory species.
-A total of 170 species of birds have been recorded and Akamas provides a nesting area for 77 species of Annex I of Directive 2009/147/EU, and also for 99 other migratory and 16 other important species.
-The region is also a nesting ground for raptor species and maintains important populations of the two endemic bird species Sylvia melanothorax and Oenanthe cypriaca.
+A total of 170 species of birds have been recorded and Akamas provides a nesting area for 77 species of Annex I of the Birds Directive 2009/147/EU, and also for 99 other migratory and 16 other important species.
+The region is also a nesting ground for raptor species (Aquila fasciata and Falco peregrinus) and maintains important populations of the Roller Coracias garrulus and the endemic Sylvia melanothorax.
 In 2004 BirdLife Cyprus defined 19 Important Bird Areas (IBA) following the criteria and the well-recognised methodology of BirdLife International.

-Although the IBA has been recognized by the European Court of Justice as a scientifically sound basis for the determination of SPA boundaries, this has not been followed in the case of Akamas.
+Although IBAs have been recognized by the European Court of Justice as a scientifically sound basis for the determination of SPA boundaries, this has not been followed in the case of Akamas.